princek12345/16-bit-Serial-bit-divider-in-VHDL/README.md

 # 16-bit-Serial-bit-divider-in-VHDL
-16-bit Serial bit divider in VHDL has been done as a part of course work at CALTECH.
+16-bit Serial bit divider in VHDL using non-restoring algorithm was designed as a part of course work at CALTECH.
 The same has been implemented on FPGA.

 Note :